 Is anal fistula difficult to treat?
 No, not at The Laser Gastroenterology Clinic, Chennai

-Anal fistula is a medical condition where in a tunnel like passage forms inside the anus.
+An anal fistula is a medical condition wherein a tunnel-like passage forms inside the anus.
 It starts from inside the anus and ends somewhere on the skin outside the anus.
 There are different types of fistula depending on where they are formed.
 Before knowing about them, you need to know that Sphincter muscles are the muscles around the anus using which the body controls the opening and closing of the anus when passing stools.
 Internal sphincter muscles are just behind the lining of the anus and after that external sphincter muscles are present.
 Any damage to these sphincter muscles can result in fecal incontinence. (ability to control stools will be lost partially).

 Types of fistula